Job Commitment Bonus

 Change of circumstances

-It is important that you tell us if your circumstances change.
-Keeping us up to date means we will assess you correctly.
 You need to tell us if there are changes to your:

 - family income estimate

-- personal and contact details, and
+- personal and contact details, or

 - bank details

-Read more about reporting your change of circumstances.
+Read about reporting your change of circumstances.